LionelAuroux/cnorm/docs/source/intro.rst

     * A normalized AST
     * Module to transform the AST

-Cnorm was originally developed for an EPITECH (http://www.epitech.eu) student's project called KOOC.
+Cnorm was originally developed for an EPITECH (http://www.epitech.eu) student's project called KOOC (http://lse.epita.fr/teaching/courses.html).

 Now, it's provided to the internet community.